-Her work has appeared or is forthcoming in Colorado Review, The Hopkins Review, The Masters Review, failbetter, Day One, Your Impossible Voice, Anomaly, Lunch Ticket, Oyster River Pages, Vol.1 Brooklyn, About Place Journal, The Pantograph Punch, Katherine Mansfield and Children (Edinburgh University Press), and VICE, among other places.
+Her work has appeared or is forthcoming in Colorado Review, The Hopkins Review, The Masters Review, failbetter, Day One, Your Impossible Voice, Anomaly, Lunch Ticket, Oyster River Pages, Vol.1 Brooklyn, About Place Journal, The Pantograph Punch, Katherine Mansfield and Children (Edinburgh University Press), Electric Literature, and VICE, among other places.
 Her work has been recognized as Notable in the Best American Essays 2016, and has received finalist and honorable mention citations from the Glimmer Train Fiction Open.
 Her work has also been translated into Czech (Kuřata v hadí kleci: Prague, Argo Press, 2020) and Spanish (Arbolarium, Antologia Poetica de los Cinco Continentes: Bogota, Colegio Bilingüe José Max León, 2019).

 She has received fellowships and scholarships from the Michener Center for Writers, Hedgebrook, the Kimmel Harding Nelson Center for the Arts, the I-Park Foundation, Storyknife Writers Retreat, Moriumius (Japan), the Honor Society of Phi Kappa Phi, and the International Institute of Modern Letters.